Merlin (2008 TV series)

-Merlin (also known as The Adventures of Merlin) is a British fantasy-adventure drama television programme, loosely based on the Arthurian legends regarding the close relations of Merlin and King Arthur.
+Merlin is a British fantasy-adventure drama television programme, loosely based on the Arthurian legends regarding the close relations of Merlin and King Arthur.
 Created by Julian Jones, Jake Michie, Johnny Capps and Julian Murphy for the BBC, it was broadcast for five series on BBC One between 20 September 2008 and 24 December 2012.
-The programme starred Colin Morgan, Bradley James, Katie McGrath, Angel Coulby, Richard Wilson, Anthony Head, and John Hurt.
+The programme starred Colin Morgan, Bradley James, Katie McGrath, Angel Coulby, Richard Wilson, Anthony Head and John Hurt.

 The programme is a reimagining of the legend, in which young warlock Merlin is sent to the kingdom of Camelot by his mother because of his "special gift".
 After saving Prince Arthur's life in the first episode, he becomes Arthur's manservant.
 Merlin soon learns that the reason for his gift is to protect Arthur, but Merlin must hide his powers because magic was banned in Camelot by Arthur's father, King Uther Pendragon, and those caught practising it are executed.
 Over the years and after several adventures together, Merlin and Arthur become trusted friends and companions, with the former doing his best to influence the latter into becoming the king he is destined to be.

 Merlin was nominated for several awards, winning the 2011 British Academy Television Award for best visual effects.
 Broadcasting rights were sold to over 180 countries.

 Series overview

-Merlin (Colin Morgan) is a young, powerful warlock who arrives in the kingdom of Camelot after his mother arranges for him to stay with the court physician, Gaius (Richard Wilson).
-He discovers that the king, Uther Pendragon (Anthony Head), outlawed magic twenty years earlier in an event known as the Great Purge and imprisoned the last dragon, Kilgharrah (voice of John Hurt), in the caves beneath the castle.
-After hearing a mysterious voice inside his head, Merlin makes his way to the cavern beneath the keep to find that he was hearing the dragon's voice.
-The Great Dragon tells Merlin that he has an important destiny: to protect Uther's only son, Prince Arthur (Bradley James), who will return magic to Camelot and unite the land of Albion.
+Merlin is a young and extremely powerful warlock, who arrives in the kingdom of Camelot after his mother, Hunith arranges for him to stay with the court physician, Gaius, who is also Merlin's maternal uncle.
+He discovers that the king, Uther Pendragon, had outlawed magic twenty years earlier in an event known as the Great Purge and had imprisoned the last dragon, Kilgharrah, in the caves beneath the castle.
+After hearing a mysterious voice inside his head, Merlin makes his way to the cavern beneath the keep to find that he was hearing Kilgharrah's voice.
+Kilgharrah tells Merlin that he has an important destiny; to protect Uther's only son, Arthur, who will return magic to Camelot and unite the land of Albion.

-When Merlin meets Arthur, Merlin considers him to be an arrogant bully, and Arthur, likewise, is less than impressed with Merlin.
+When Merlin meets Arthur, Merlin considers him to be an arrogant bully and Arthur, likewise, is less than impressed with Merlin.
 After saving the prince's life, Merlin is appointed as his personal manservant.
 The two experience many adventures, over the course of which they come to respect and trust one another.
-But when Uther's actions eventually cause his ward, Morgana (Katie McGrath), to turn against Camelot and pursue a path of evil, Merlin and Arthur must join forces with friends, old and new, to protect their home and secure their destinies.
+But when Uther's actions eventually cause his ward, Morgana, to turn against Camelot and pursue a path of evil, Merlin and Arthur must join forces with friends, old and new, to protect their home and secure their destinies.